mbarberot/java-jsonapi/README.md

 - the JsonapiConverterTest test class to see how to create and use a converter
 - the JacksonTest test class to see how to configure your mapper to work with Jackson
 - the BookHelper test utility to see an example of converter configuration in plain java

+## Roadmap

+### v1

+[x] Publish beta version
+[] Improve the beta version and release a production version

+### v2

+[] Add possibility to use annotations to generate converter configuration [] Add possibility to use a yaml file to generate converter configuration [] Create a Github page for the project
+[] Communicate on the project (mainly try to add this lib to JSON API format website)